Splitgate

-Splitgate (known during development under the working title Splitgate: Arena Warfare and originally known as Wormhole Wars) was a free-to-play multiplayer first-person shooter video game developed and published by 1047 Games.
+Splitgate (known during development under the working title Splitgate: Arena Warfare and originally known as Wormhole Wars) is a free-to-play multiplayer first-person shooter video game developed and published by 1047 Games.
 It was released in early access on May 24, 2019, for Linux and Microsoft Windows on Steam, and on Xbox One, and PlayStation 4 on July 27, 2021.
 A PlayStation 5 and Xbox Series X/S version came in 2022.
 On August 25, 2021, the developers announced that the game would stay in beta indefinitely and at the same time released Season 0.
 The game revolves around Halo-inspired sci-fi combat in battle arenas where players can create wormhole portals between two points on the map that have been compared to those of the Portal series, and fire weapons or travel through those portals.

 A sequel, Splitgate 2, was released on June 6, 2025.
+The dedicated servers for the original Splitgate were shut down on August 29, 2025.